 3.3 Deposits funded by personal cheque or banker’s draft will normally be credited to your Account not more than 2 business days after the business day we receive your cheque or bankers draft (unless the cheque is not made out correctly, in which case it may take longer or a new cheque may be requested).
 Interest will begin accruing on the end of day balance (for Fixed Term Deposits) and the minimum balance (for Easy Access and Notice Accounts) no later than one business day from when we credit your Account.

 4.1 If a payment is fraudulently or mistakenly paid into your Account, it may be removed from your Account later.

 4.2 If an unauthorised or incorrectly executed payment transaction occurs, you are entitled to rectification, provided you notify us without undue delay on becoming aware of the transaction.
-There will usually be undue delay if you fail to notify us within 30 calendar days of receiving a statement of account showing the relevant transaction.
-Failure to notify us within 13 months of the transaction will always amount to undue delay.

 4.3 If you fail to notify us in accordance with the section 4.2 or if you act fraudulently in relation to your Account, you will be liable for all losses.
 If you act without reasonable care and losses are caused, you shall also be liable for them.

 4.4 You must contact us using the details on our ‘get in touch’ page as soon as you realise there has been an unauthorised or incorrectly executed payment transaction.

 4.5 Notwithstanding the above, we will not be liable for immediately correcting, refunding, restoring or redressing an unauthorised or incorrect payment transaction in cases where the error has been caused on account of any unforeseeable or abnormal circumstances beyond our control.
 We will assess this on a case by case basis.